Glorious Results of a Misspent Youth

-Glorious Results of a Misspent Youth is the fourth studio album by Joan Jett and the third to feature her backing band The Blackhearts.
-The album was released in 1984 and reissued in 1998 with seven bonus tracks.
-The title of the album was taken from a line of dialogue in an episode of The Honeymooners.
+Glorious Results of a Misspent Youth is the fourth studio album by American rock singer Joan Jett and the third to feature her backing band the Blackhearts.
+The album was released on October 1, 1984 by Blackheart and MCA Records, and was reissued in 1998 with seven bonus tracks.
+The title of the album was taken from a line of dialogue in an episode of the 1950s television sitcom The Honeymooners.